amirweiss15/academic-kickstart/content/home/publications.md

 •	**Weiss, A.** and Yeredor, A., “Online Adaptive Quasi-Maximum Likelihood Blind Source Separation of Stationary Sources”, to appear in _Proc. of 30th IEEE Int.
 Conference on the Science of Electrical Engineers (ICSEE)_, Dec.
 2018.

-•	**Weiss, A.** and Yeredor, A., “Bounds on Passive TDOA Estimation in Mixtures”, in _Proc.
+•	**Weiss, A.** and Yeredor, A., “{{% staticref "files/BoundsOnPassiveTDOAInMixtures_SSP2018.pdf" "newtab" %}}Bounds on Passive TDOA Estimation in Mixtures{{% /staticref %}}”, in _Proc.
 IEEE Workshop on Statistical Signal Processing (SSP)_, pp. 447 - 451, June 2018.

-•	**Weiss, A.** and Yeredor, A., “Non-Iterative Missing Samples Recovery of ECG Signals by LMMSE Estimation for an Autoregressive Cyclostationary Model”, in _Proc.
+•	**Weiss, A.** and Yeredor, A., “{{% staticref "files/ECG_ICASSP2018.pdf" "newtab" %}}Non-Iterative Missing Samples Recovery of ECG Signals by LMMSE Estimation for an Autoregressive Cyclostationary Model{{% /staticref %}}”, in _Proc.
 IEEE Int.
 Conference on Acoustics, Speech, and Signal Processing (ICASSP)_, pp. 930 - 934, Apr.
 2018.

-•	**Weiss, A.** and Yeredor, A., Cheema, S. A. and Haardt, M., “On Consistency and Asymptotic Uniqueness in Quasi-Maximum Likelihood Blind Separation of Temporally-Diverse Sources”, in _Proc.
+•	**Weiss, A.** and Yeredor, A., Cheema, S. A. and Haardt, M., “{{% staticref "files/QML_ICASSP2018.pdf" "newtab" %}}On Consistency and Asymptotic Uniqueness in Quasi-Maximum Likelihood Blind Separation of Temporally-Diverse Sources{{% /staticref %}}”, in _Proc.
 IEEE Int.
 Conference on Acoustics, Speech, and Signal Processing (ICASSP)_, pp. 4459 - 4463, Apr.
 2018.

-•	Cheng, Y., Cheema, S. A., Haardt, M., **Weiss, A.** and Yeredor, A., “First-Order Perturbation Analysis of SECSI with Generalized Unfoldings”, in _Proc.
+•	Cheng, Y., Cheema, S. A., Haardt, M., **Weiss, A.** and Yeredor, A., “{{% staticref "files/PA_SECSI_GU_ICASSP2018.pdf" "newtab" %}}First-Order Perturbation Analysis of SECSI with Generalized Unfoldings{{% /staticref %}}”, in _Proc.
 IEEE Int.
 Conference on Acoustics, Speech, and Signal Processing (ICASSP)_, pp. 3196 - 3200, Apr.
 2018.

-•	Cheng, Y., Cheema, S. A., Haardt, M., **Weiss, A.** and Yeredor, A., “Performance Analysis of Least-Squares Khatri-Rao Factorization”, in _Proc.
+•	Cheng, Y., Cheema, S. A., Haardt, M., **Weiss, A.** and Yeredor, A., “{{% staticref "files/PA_LS_KhatriRao_CAMSAP2017.pdf" "newtab" %}}Performance Analysis of Least-Squares Khatri-Rao Factorization{{% /staticref %}}”, in _Proc.
 IEEE 7th Int.
 Workshop on Computational Advances in Multi-Sensor Adaptive Processing (CAMSAP)_, pp. 447 - 451, Dec.
 2017.

-•	Cheema, S. A., Balda, E. R., **Weiss, A.**, Yeredor, A. and Haardt, M., “Analytical Performance Analysis of the Semi-Algebraic Framework for Approximate CP Decompositions via Simultaneous Matrix Diagonalizations (SECSI)”, in _Proc. of 51st Asilomar Conf. on Signals, Systems, and Computers_, Nov.
+•	Cheema, S. A., Balda, E. R., **Weiss, A.**, Yeredor, A. and Haardt, M., “{{% staticref "files/PA_SECSI_Asilomar2017.pdf" "newtab" %}}Analytical Performance Analysis of the Semi-Algebraic Framework for Approximate CP Decompositions via Simultaneous Matrix Diagonalizations (SECSI){{% /staticref %}}”, in _Proc. of 51st Asilomar Conf. on Signals, Systems, and Computers_, Nov.
 2017, invited paper.

-•	**Weiss, A.**, Yeredor, A., Cheema, S. A. and Haardt, M., “A Maximum Likelihood “Identification-Correction” Scheme of Sub-Optimal “SeDJoCo” Solutions for Semi-Blind Source Separation”, in _Proc.
+•	**Weiss, A.**, Yeredor, A., Cheema, S. A. and Haardt, M., “{{% staticref "files/Gaussian_ML_Scheme_ICASSP2017.pdf" "newtab" %}}A Maximum Likelihood “Identification-Correction” Scheme of Sub-Optimal “SeDJoCo” Solutions for Semi-Blind Source Separation{{% /staticref %}}”, in _Proc.
 IEEE Int.
 Conference on Acoustics, Speech, and Signal Processing (ICASSP)_, pp. 4158 - 4162, Mar.
 2017.

-•	Balda, E. R., Cheema, S. A., **Weiss, A.**, Yeredor, A. and Haardt, M., “Perturbation Analysis of Joint Eigenvalue Decomposition Algorithms”, in _Proc.
+•	Balda, E. R., Cheema, S. A., **Weiss, A.**, Yeredor, A. and Haardt, M., “{{% staticref "files/PA_Joint_Eigenvalue_ICASSP2017.pdf" "newtab" %}}Perturbation Analysis of Joint Eigenvalue Decomposition Algorithms{{% /staticref %}}”, in _Proc.
 IEEE Int.
 Conference on Acoustics, Speech, and Signal Processing (ICASSP)_, pp. 3101 - 3105, Mar.
 2017.

-•	Balda, E. R., Cheema, S. A., Steinwandt, J., Haardt, M., **Weiss, A.** and Yeredor, A., “First-Order Perturbation Analysis of Low-Rank Tensor Approximations Based on the Truncated HOSVD”, in _Proc. of 50th Asilomar Conf.
+•	Balda, E. R., Cheema, S. A., Steinwandt, J., Haardt, M., **Weiss, A.** and Yeredor, A., “{{% staticref "files/PA_Truncated_HOSVD_Asilomar2016.pdf" "newtab" %}}First-Order Perturbation Analysis of Low-Rank Tensor Approximations Based on the Truncated HOSVD{{% /staticref %}}”, in _Proc. of 50th Asilomar Conf.
 Signals, Systems, and Computers_, pp. 1723 - 1727, Nov.
 2016, invited paper.

-•	Cheng, Y., Yeredor, A., **Weiss, A.** and Haardt, M., “Extension of the “Sequentially Drilled” Joint Congruence Transformation (SeDJoCo) Problem”, in _Proc.
+•	Cheng, Y., Yeredor, A., **Weiss, A.** and Haardt, M., “{{% staticref "files/Extended_SeDJoCo_CAMSAP2015.pdf" "newtab" %}}Extension of the “Sequentially Drilled” Joint Congruence Transformation (SeDJoCo) Problem{{% /staticref %}}”, in _Proc.
 IEEE 6th Int.
 Workshop on Computational Advances in Multi-Sensor Adaptive Processing (CAMSAP)_, pp. 185 - 188, Dec.
 2015.

-•	**Weiss, A.**, Yeredor, A., Shtaif, M., “MSE Reduction in Digital Compensation for Non-Linear Analog Channels”, in _Proc. of 28th IEEE Convention of Electrical & Electronics Engineers in Israel (IEEEI2014)_, Dec.
+•	**Weiss, A.**, Yeredor, A., Shtaif, M., “{{% staticref "files/MSE_IEEEI2014.pdf" "newtab" %}}MSE Reduction in Digital Compensation for Non-Linear Analog Channels{{% /staticref %}}”, in _Proc. of 28th IEEE Convention of Electrical & Electronics Engineers in Israel (IEEEI2014)_, Dec.
 2014.